-New Starter Homes, like the earthquake cottages, are particularly aimed at the most dispossessed and needy.
+New Starter Home, like the earthquake cottages, are particularly aimed at the most dispossessed and needy.
 They could support, say, residents in villages developed by the Village Coalition or Square One Villages, becoming long-term anchored housing, there or elsewhere or as ADUs.
-The could also be individually ownable by resident, or could be partially owned via being in a village that is set up as Limited Equity Cooperative; etc.
+The could also be individually owned by residents, or could be partially owned by being in a village that is set up as Limited Equity Cooperative; etc.